 Provision for children with Special Educational Needs is a matter for the school as a whole.
-In addition to the governing body, the head teacher, the SENCO and all other members of staff have important day-to-day responsibilities.
+In addition to the governing body, the head teacher, the SENDCO and all other members of staff have important day-to-day responsibilities.

 All teaching and support staff are teachers of children with Special Educational Needs.
-Teaching such children is therefore a whole school responsibility.
+Therefore, SEND is a whole school responsibility.